atonella/Battle_Drones/doc/Battle_Cars.md

-# Battle Cars
+# Battle Drones

 ## Principle
-Battle Cars is a top down perspective game, where the player drives a car and has to shoot down other cars.
+Battle Drones is a top down perspective game, where the player controles a drone and has to shoot down other drones.
-Each car is equipped with a canon on the front.
+Each drone is equipped with a canon.
 Randomly spawned power-ups can be collected to make the game more intersting and diverse.